kedro-org/kedro/docs/source/configuration/advanced_configuration.md

         # Custom implementation
 ```
-In order to use this custom configuration loader, you will need to set it as the project configuration loader in `src/<package_name>/settings.py` as follows:
+To use this custom configuration loader, set it as the project configuration loader in `src/<package_name>/settings.py` as follows:
 ```python
 from package_name.custom_configloader import CustomConfigLoader